 Snug as a bug in a rug… But where does one even put that rug?

 I’ve had a decade-long obsession with how rugs improve and basically make a room.
 Even a cheap as chips rug can tie a whole room together.
+We got lots of gorgeous rugs for our renovation, including the one below from Armadillo & Co, and when you invest in a gorgeous, timeless piece, you want to use it properly in your space.
 But something that I’ve learnt in more recent years is that when it comes to rugs, there are rules.
 Can you believe it?
-Choosing the best rug for your space will come down to room size, placement and what else you have going on in the space.
+Choosing the best rug for your space comes down to room size, placement and what else you have going on in the space.
 Working on the best end house really helped me to hone my skills when it comes to rugs, and Ben (NATURALLY) knew all there was to know about rug placement.
 We decided it was a good idea to put together a little guide for you, based on different spaces in your house.
 Hope this helps!

 A Guide To The Perfect Rug Placement For Your Space

 Ideally, you want a rug that is large enough to fit all your living room furniture.
 Alternatively, placing the front legs of each furniture piece on the rug gives a good balance.
 If you have a rectangular layout, go for a larger round rug rather than a smaller one.

 If you can, make sure that all the legs of the chairs are within the rug edges with a good amount of rug bordering the setup.
 For a more styled look, match the shape of the table top to your rug shape.
 In most cases, rugs that are smaller than your furniture can feel a bit awkward.